 Activity Evidence that supports this approach Challenge number(s) addressed To implement further CPD and subsequent monitoring of teaching in reading, writing and mathematics across the school through observation, book look and deep dive to ensure that long-term memory is a focus and feedback is timely and effective.
 EEF toolkit suggests high quality feedback is an effective way to improve attainment across the school.
 EEF research suggests children will only make real progress if they remember something long term so we need to explain clearly, in small chunks to help information move through working memory without overloading it, into LTM.
-Then include frequent opportunities for recall to strengthen memory 1,2 To continue to offer in- creased opportunities to write across the curriculum through the school's crea- tive curriculum.
+Then include frequent opportunities for recall to strengthen memory 1,2 To continue to offer increased opportunities to write across the curriculum through the school's creative curriculum.
 We are currently trialling Herts for Learning Writing support across specific year groups.
 The NFER have compiled a number of reports into the inclusion of a more creative curriculum in schools and the benefits when aiming to improve raising academic standards.
+The Assistant Head has taken on the Literacy Lead role to provide strong leadership in this area.
 1, 2 To source quality emerging writing support for Y1 and Y3 using COVID Catch Up funding.
 EEF tuition evidence in partnership with the NTP suggests that using catch up funding to support specific, targeted interventions such as writing support, is extremely effective based on 3 to 5 sessions of 30 minutes per week over a 10 week period.
 These sessions should then feed back into normal classroom teaching sessions.
+SLT are recruiting a TA to support Y1/2 to enable the class teacher to focus on small group teaching where appropriate.
 1, 2